 Resolve any conflicts caused by items of evidence that contradict each other or are contrary to a proposed solution to the question;

 It is important to keep these tenets in mind when conducting genealogical research.
 Consequently, it is our collective responsibility to ensure that the information collected is properly recorded and the sources of information cited.
 It is only through these careful efforts that we can build an authentic family tree and credible website.

 On this website are various reports into branches of the family and within those reports, it is important to note that where a birth date is given, and it is prefixed ‘Bef.’ then the date shown is a baptism date, as opposed to a birth date.
 This is an important distinction to make.
 Similarly, where a full death date is shown as ‘Bef.’ then that date will be a burial date.

 I have removed details of living people on all documents and pages on this site.
-Please be assured that any information that you provide to me containing living people will not be published anywhere or forwarded on to anyone else.
+Please be assured that any information that you provide to me containing living people will be kept strictly confidential and will not be published anywhere or forwarded to anyone else.